EnKF-C user guide: CALC

 \subsection{Moderation of spread reduction}

-The moderating parameter $\alpha \in [0, 1]$ specified in the main parameter file via the entry \verb|ALPHA| allows one to reduce the contraction of ensemble during assimilation, while leaving the increment unchanged.
-It modifies the DEnKF expression (\ref{TR-DEnKF}) for $\mb T_R$ as
+The moderating parameter $\alpha \in (0, 1]$ specified in the main parameter file via the entry \verb|ALPHA| allows one to reduce the contraction of ensemble during assimilation, while leaving the increment unchanged (``relaxation to prior spread'', RPS, \citealt{zha04a}, eq.~5).
+It modifies the right multiplied ensemble transform matrix as